I teach just a few drop-in yoga classes each week:

 - Tuesdays, beginning October 3rd, 6:15-7:30 pm, Gentle PM yoga at the Smith Center for Healing & the Arts

 - Wednesdays 5:30-6:45 pm, Gentle Yoga at Circle Yoga

 - Wednesdays, 7-8:15 pm, Yin Yoga at Circle Yoga

 - Thursdays, 12-1:15 pm , Yin Yoga at Circle Yoga

 I also teach weekly yoga classes at the Inter-American Development Bank and the Washington International School.
 Let me know if you work here.

 UPCOMING WORKSHOPS AND RETREATS

-SAVE THE DATE!
-Fall into Yin, an autumnal retreat at the Claymont Society in Charles Town, West Virginia, October 6th-8th 2017, $325.
+Fall into Yin, an autumnal retreat at the Claymont Society in Charles Town, West Virginia, October 6th-8th 2017, $325 per person/double occupancy.
 On this peaceful center nestled on the rolling hills of the Shenandoah Valley, enjoy a weekend in nature, refreshing your mind and rejuvenating your body.
 Enjoy daily yoga (both yin and yin-inspired practices), hiking, writing, a campfire ceremony, sauna time, communing with nature, and seriously delicious locally-sourced meals.
 Both experienced and beginner yogis are welcome, as well as those with chronic health conditions.
 For more info go here, or contact me with questions or to register.